-- Best tool combo kit for intermediate builders: DEWALT 20V Max Cordless Drill Combo Kit
+- Best for intermediate builders: DEWALT 20V Max Cordless Drill Combo Kit

-- Best tool combo kit for experienced craftspeople: Makita XT269T 18V Cordless Combo Kit
+- Best for experienced craftspeople: Makita XT269T 18V Cordless Combo Kit

-- Best tool combo kit for homeowners: CRAFTSMAN V20 Cordless Drill Combo Kit
+- Best for homeowners: CRAFTSMAN V20 Cordless Drill Combo Kit

-- Best combo tool set for first-timers: DEKOPRO 168-Piece Mixed-Tool Set
+- Best for beginners: DEKOPRO 168-Piece Mixed-Tool Set

 Ready to load up on the best tools and utensils?
 With so many tool kits on the market, it’s important to do a little homework first and find the assortment that fits your needs.
 Understand what these tools can accomplish and the benefits and drawbacks of buying them in combo kits.